 We appreciate that there is a lot of information to process.
-However, our experience is that parents who are most active in supporting and helping the school, and who follow our guidelines, ensure the success of their child, our teachers, and the entire school community.
+However, our experience is that families who are informed and active in the community benefit from a more enriching experience.

 Please contact us if you have any suggestions or comments for improving this handbook.
-We welcome any and all feedback.
+We welcome your feedback.